 Cost-wise, it cannot be denied that myFICO is a little more expensive.
 Considering the quality and quantity of service that you receive though, you cannot doubt the value of your money.
 The basic plan is already comprehensive by itself.
 It monitors your credit via Experian and observes any inquiries and opening of new accounts, $1 or more balance changes, account status changes as well as more than 75% utilization rate.
 The advanced plan includes the basic plan plus dark web monitoring and social security number scans.

-myFICO is one of your best options for paid credit monitoring service in the US because of its top-notch quality.
-It is equipped with all the information you need to keep your credit monitored.
+myFICO is one of your best options for paid credit monitoring service in the US because of its top-notch quality, being equipped with all the information needed to keep your credit monitored.
 Together with the basic services, you get a user-friendly interface, helpful tools to understand credit scores, and additional educational resources to guide you.

-Legally, you are entitled to receive a one-time credit report for free through Credit Karma or annualcreditreport.com.
-This is required by law, which is considered by some people to be enough for their need to monitor their credit.
+Legally, you are entitled to receive a one-time credit report for free through Credit Karma or annualcreditreport.com, which is considered by some people to be enough for their need to monitor their credit.

 But if you want to choose the best credit monitoring service for yourself, you'll want to consider aspects like: how comprehensive the credit score tracking and reporting is, how the pricing plans are, and how well the app runs on different platforms (mobile, laptop, and tablet).
 Also, look out for the identity protection tools they offer and the quality of the customer service.